 Services

 Bed linen and towels are INCLUDED.
 Electricity is by solar panels (INCLUDED).
 LPG for the cooker is INCLUDED.
 Heating is by solid-fuel stove and multi fuel stove (1 bag/basket of coal or peat INCLUDED).
+WiFi is INCLUDED.
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 Weekly Prices